What is a District Heating System?

 Will I need to change the current central heating system in my home?

-It is proposed that any system to be adopted should be compatible with existing gas-fired, hot water central heating systems.
+It has not yet been decided what system will be adopted as that will require further technical investigation.
+The system chosen should be generally compatible with existing gas-fired, hot water central heating systems.

 When will the system be up and running?

 As it depends on using residual heat from the Energy plant at Kirkwood Industrial Park, it cannot start until that plant is operational.
-It is estimated that it will be 2025.
-The District Heat Network will be installed in phases over a further period of time.
+It is currently estimated that it will be circa 2029.
+It is intended that the first phase of the heat network would be installed to coincide with the start of the Energy plant, once commissioned.
+The wider District Heat Network will be installed in phases over a further period.

 Will installation of pipework cause disruption?